 But, of course, most of the wines they make are mass production.
 And although they meet a minimum standard in most cases, I really don’t think wine tourists making a pilgrimage to Georgia, the birthplace of wine (6000 BC), are looking to drink mass produced wines…

-To explore some truly unique Georgian wine, like you never tasted before, you need to head to the independent wine bars and tasting rooms.
+To explore some truly unique Georgian wine, like you never tasted before, you need to head to the independent wine bars and tasting rooms – I’ve listed some good ones below.

-To truly understand Georgian wine, and learn about its history and terroir, then taking a Tbilisi Wine Tour is going to give you the best understanding.
+To truly understand Georgian wine, and learn about its history and terroir, then heading out of Tbilisi and taking a Georgian Wine Country Tour is going to be even better.

 If you don’t want a full introduction to Georgian wine, but just a quick tasting session, there are a few places I would recommend for a simple tasting with staff who speak English and places that have artisan wine.
 But, like any basic wine tasting, these are places where some, not all, of the staff have a good understanding of Georgian wine, but few of them are wine guides as such.
 Most of these options are in central Tbilisi.